GabrielSlima/blog/articles/clean-code-objects-data-structures.md

         resources and services on linux operating system.
 A good example would be the GNU C Library.
     </p>
     <p>
-        I'm not getting much into this so I'm gonna put some good references at the end of the post if you want to explore more about subroutines and how they works in a more lower-level representation and hopefully I'm not getting any problems with copyright...
+        I'm not getting much into this so you can find some good references <a href="https://github.com/GabrielSlima/blog#readme" target="blank">here</a> if you want to explore more about subroutines and how they works in a more lower-level representation and hopefully I'm not getting any problems with copyright...
         <br>